 Safety Inspections After Purchasing

-The final line of defense against unsafe products is to check them one last time before they are given as gifts.
+The final line of defence against unsafe products is to check them one last time before they are given as gifts.
 It is possible that you missed something on the inspections you made before shopping and while shopping.
 Also, new products are added to the recall lists all the time, so it is worth taking a look at all the new entries since you last checked.

-You can be assured that all of the kids beanbags and beanbag furniture sold here is of the highest quality and meets all safety standards.
-We wish you a merry Christmas and a happy holiday season.
+You can be assured that all of the kid’s beanbags and beanbag furniture sold here is of the highest quality and meets all safety standards.
+We wish you a Merry Christmas and a happy holiday season.